TabbycatDebate/tabbycat/docs/use/importing-data.rst

 Manual setup
 ============

 For sufficiently small tournaments, you might just choose to edit the database via the Django administrative interface (under Setup > Edit Database).
+This is also the method to use if just adding small amounts of data or to make edits to existing data.

 .. caution:: The Django administrative interface is very powerful, and naturally if you mess things up, you can insert potentially catastrophic inconsistencies into the database.
 When you're setting up a tournament for the first time, this is highly unlikely to happen, but it's worth keeping in mind.